 4. Always be prepared for the unknown

-While budgeting is vital for managing money on a week-to-week or month-to-month basis, you should always plan ahead.
-When managing your budget, make sure you are consistently saving for both pre-planned and unexpected large expenses.
+While active budgeting is vital for managing money on a week-to-week or month-to-month basis, you should also set a plan for future financial health.
+Start by consistently saving for both planned and unexpected large expenses.

-By keeping track of your spending, you can sort costs into different categories, which will help you find areas that you can spend less and redirect those dollars into savings.
+Track your spending and sort costs into different categories, which will help you find areas that you can spend less and redirect those dollars into savings.
 For example, if food and meal deliveries are costing $100 every month, cutting them out can help build funds faster.

-While it can be hard to withhold money from your budget for a possible future emergency, make these savings a mandatory part of your expense management.
-It can be very tempting to spend money on something fun or interesting instead of depositing it in an emergency fund that you may or may not need.
-Without that reserved cash, however, you won’t have extra funds to turn to during an emergency.
+While it can be hard to withhold money from your budget for a possible future emergency, make these savings a mandatory part of your expense management to avoid undue stress in the future.
+It can be very tempting to spend money on something fun or interesting instead of depositing it in an emergency fund.
+However, without that reserved cash, you won’t have extra funds to lean on when you really need them.

 5. Conduct a financial review

-A financial review is a simple way for you to better understand the current state of your finances and it can help you develop valuable insight into changes or adjustments that might be needed so you can meet your goals.
+A financial review is a simple way for you to better understand the current state of your finances.
+It can help you develop valuable insight into changes or adjustments that might be needed so you can meet your goals.
 A key benefit of a financial review is transparency.
 When you regularly check in on your income, debts, investments and other financial obligations, you have a clearer picture of where you stand and can better implement expense management.

-Tracking all of your income, holdings and recurring debt is the foundation of a financial review.
+Tracking your income, fixed and variable expenses, investments, debt and future costs is the foundation of a financial review.
 To complete a review, tally up all of your expenses by going through all of your financial statements—including your banking, retirement, student loan, credit card and mortgage statements.
-By doing so, you can build a budget that reveals where you can and should reduce your spending; Similarly, you can prioritize your expenses.
+By doing so, you can build a budget that reveals where you can and should reduce your spending.

-While it is ideal to complete a financial review annually, it can be a time-consuming process.
-If you don’t feel comfortable completing such a comprehensive review on your own, schedule a meeting with your financial professional to work through your budget.
+While it is ideal to complete a financial review annually, it can be time-consuming.
+If you don’t feel comfortable completing such a comprehensive review on your own, schedule a meeting with a financial professional to work through your budget.
+Checking in more often is another way to keep your finances front and center, and reducing the amount of time it takes to update your current state.

-By taking stock of your income and expenses, you will be able to create and stick to a budget that will help you manage and control your money.
+By taking stock of your income and expenses, you can create a functional budget that will help you manage, save and control your finances.

 UMB personal banking solutions offer convenience and simplicity to meet all your financial needs.
 From home loans to auto financing and everything in between, see how UMB personal banking can work with you to find the right products for your life and lifestyle.